akeneo/pim-api-docs/content/rest-api/filter.md

 ## Filter attributes

-When requesting attributes, you can apply filters to get only the ones you want.
+When you request specific attributes, you can use filters to select only the ones you want.

 ### By attribute codes